Wherein Lies Life's Greatest Evil?

 The One God, our Creator and Benefactor, we must please in all things, and more than anything else in the world, we must fear and avoid sin, which our Lord despises and finds displeasing, and which serves as the main reason for the evils of all possible kinds, that afflict us in this limited earthly life, as well as of ever-lasting doom in the future life that awaits us all.
 Christ our Savior came into this world, and was Crucified, and rose from the dead, precisely to vanquish sin – life's greatest evil – and to grant us freedom from its oppressive power.

 The joy of the Resurrection is the joy of victory over sin.
-This joy is beyond the reach of those who stubbornly persist in their love of sin, who have no desire to cast it off, who do not wish to wage battle with sin, and who thoughtlessly and inconsiderately continue to sin.
-Those who value transgression will never experience – in all its force and wholeness– the grace-filled, pure, holy joy of the resurrection.
+This joy is beyond the reach of those who stubbornly persist in their love of sin, who have no desire to cast it off.
+They who do not wish to wage battle with sin, and who thoughtlessly and inconsiderately continue to sin, valuing transgression at naught [considering sin to be nothing], will never experience in all its force and wholeness, the grace-filled, pure, holy joy of the Resurrection.
 For them, it is as if Christ had not risen.
 The true, light-filled joy is unknown to them.
 Here their lot is perpetual anxiety, remorse, spiritual yearning and futility; and there awaits them hereafter eternal gloom and unabating sufferings.

 All of us who have prepared for Communion, confessed, and partaken of the Communion of the Holy Mysteries during the last Great Lent, by that itself were healed of our afflictions, and now it is only necessary for us to hold steadfastly by Christ's warning, made to the invalid: "Sin no more, lest a worse thing come unto thee."